MrXiaoM/RPGItems-reborn/README.md

-# RPGItems SweetRice Fork
+# RPGItems SweetRice Edition

-The RPGItems2 plugin continued from [TheCreeperOfRedstone/RPG-Items-2](https://github.com/TheCreeperOfRedstone/RPG-Items-2)
+The NyaaCat RPGItems-reloaded plugin continued from [NyaaCat/RPGItems-reloaded](https://github.com/NyaaCat/RPGItems-reloaded).

-No any dependency plugin needed.
+Take it easy. **NO ANY** dependency plugin is needed this time.

+Recently, I targeted to make RPGItems more powerful and easy to use.
+Original plugin is not only hard to learn and understand how to use, but also there are very few choices of powers, conditions and triggers.
+That's the problem I want to solve.

 ## Fork